-- 1. Permission will be granted for residential development on the site shown on Map 16 where the applicant can demonstrate; - a) a layout that does not diminish the setting of the Grade 2 college or conservation area; and - a landscaping scheme that minimises the impact on the Lime Trees along the western boundary.
-Where it can be demonstrated to BDC's satisfaction that any of these mature trees need to be removed the landscaping scheme will include mitigation measures; - c) a layout that reflects the character of the dwellings on the west of Retford Road with active frontages that overlook Retford Road; and - d) the use of local materials (traditional red brick and clay pantiles and some render); and - e) to the front a boundary treatment of low walls or hedges that creates private space to allow for the planting of native trees and shrubs; and - f) boundary treatment in the form of hedges or low walls/fences in the rear gardens that allows for a soft transition to the open countryside to the east; and - g) the means by which a pedestrian footpath will be provided along the length of the site frontage connecting to the existing footpath north of the site.
+- 1. Land is allocated for residential development on the site shown on the Proposal Maps (replicated in Map 9).
+Development proposals should demonstrate that: - a) a layout that does not diminish the setting of the Grade 2 college or conservation area; and - b) a landscaping scheme that minimises the impact on the Lime Trees along the western boundary.
+Where it can be demonstrated to BDC's satisfaction that any of these mature trees need to be removed the landscaping scheme will include mitigation measures; - a layout that reflects the character of the dwellings on the west of Retford Road with active frontages that overlook Retford Road; and - d) the use of local materials (traditional red brick and clay pantiles and some render); and - e) to the front a boundary treatment of low walls or hedges that creates private space to allow for the planting of native trees and shrubs; and - boundary treatment in the form of hedges or low walls/fences in the rear gardens that allows for a soft transition to the open countryside to the east; and - g) the means by which a pedestrian footpath will be provided along the length of the site frontage connecting to the existing footpath north of the site.